carboneio/rock-req/README.md

 Create a new instance with specific parameter instead of modifying `rock.defaults`

 By default, this new instance inherits values of the instance source if options are not overwritten.
-Internaly, only the first level of the option object is merged with `Object.assign(currentInstanceOption, newOptions)`.
+Headers are merged.
+Then only the first level of the options object is merged (no deep travelling in sub-objects or arrays).

 Here is a basic example of `beforeRequest` interceptor to use [HAProxy as a forward proxy](https://www.haproxy.com/user-spotlight-series/haproxy-as-egress-controller/).